metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_ops_request_v1alpha1_manifest.md

 Required:

-- `component_name` (String) Specifies the name of the cluster component.
+- `component_name` (String) Specifies the name of the Component.
-- `replicas` (Number) Specifies the number of replicas for the workloads.
+- `replicas` (Number) Specifies the number of total replicas.

 Optional:

-- `instances` (Attributes List) Specifies instances to be added and/or deleted for the workloads.
-Name and Replicas should be provided.
-Other fields will simply be ignored.
-The Replicas will be overridden if an existing InstanceTemplate is matched by Name.
-Or the InstanceTemplate will be added as a new one. (see [below for nested schema](#nestedatt--spec--horizontal_scaling--instances))
+- `instances` (Attributes List) Contains a list of InstanceTemplate objects.
+Each InstanceTemplate object allows for modifying replica counts or specifying configurations for new instances during scaling.
+The field supports two main use cases:  - Modifying replica count: Specify the desired replica count for existing instances with a particular configuration using Name and Replicas fields.
+To modify the replica count, the Name and Replicas fields of the InstanceTemplate object should be provided.
+Only these fields are used for matching and adjusting replicas; other fields are ignored.
+The Replicas value overrides any existing count. - Configuring new instances: Define the configuration for new instances added during scaling, including resource requirements, labels, annotations, etc. New instances are created based on the provided InstanceTemplate. (see [below for nested schema](#nestedatt--spec--horizontal_scaling--instances))
-- `offline_instances` (List of String) Specifies instances to be scaled in with dedicated names in the list.
+- `offline_instances` (List of String) Specifies the names of instances to be scaled down.
+This provides control over which specific instances are targeted for termination when reducing the replica count.

 <a id="nestedatt--spec--horizontal_scaling--instances"></a>
 ### Nested Schema for `spec.horizontal_scaling.instances`